My research in a nutshell

 Quote:

-It takes substantial effort and energy to shift our thinking away from our primitive factory settings.
-It is easier to believe in the paranormal than using logic to understand our experiences.
+Shifting our thinking away from primitive factory settings requires substantial effort and energy.
+It is often easier to believe in the paranormal than to use logic to understand our experiences.

 Create your website for free!
 This website was made with Webnode.
 Create your own for free today!
 Get started